Skip to content

 • Activation: Same day , buy and use immediately

-Best for expats who just arrived
+Best for people who just arrived

-Prepaid is the recommended first step for all expats arriving in Austria.
+Prepaid is the recommended first step for all residents arriving in Austria.
 Get a HoT SIM at Hofer or a spusu SIM on day one while you sort out your Meldezettel and bank account.
 See our full SIM card guide for detailed provider comparisons.

 How Do Postpaid (Contract) SIM Cards Work in Austria?